 When it’s time to change the cabin air filter in your 5th Generation Honda Odyssey (years 2018-2024), the Maintenance Minder will alert you with a maintenance sub code of 2.
-In my case, I had a B12 show up on my instrument cluster, which means that I’m due for an oil change (along with inspection of various parts), along an engine air filter and cabin air filter replacement.
-For more detailed information on what the various codes mean and how to reset the Maintenance Minder System when you’ve completed your service, check out this post here.
+In my case, I had a B12 show up on my instrument cluster, which means that I’m due for an oil change and inspection (B), along with an engine air filter (1) and cabin air filter replacement.
+For more detailed information on what the various codes mean and how to reset the Maintenance Minder System when you’ve completed your service, check out this post.

 The cabin air filter (or as Honda refers to as the dust and pollen filter), is a part that can easily be replaced by yourself at home.
-No tools are needed, except for the replacement cabin air filter itself.
+No tools are needed, just the cabin air filter itself.
 You might need a few extra tools like a flexible pickup tool if you need to clean up the blower fan area behind the cabin filter.

 Tools & Materials